 “Parents felt schools, children, and other parents all had responsibility for cyberbullying, but they were unsure when to report it,” says Rachel Young, UI assistant professor of journalism, who talked with parents in a series of focus groups along with Melissa Tully, UI associate professor of journalism.
 “Moreover, they were unsure whether it should be reported to other parents, schools, law enforcement, or the websites where the cyberbullying occurred.”

 The questioning of these focus groups—eight of them, comprising parents of middle and high school students in the Midwest—is among the first efforts by researchers to look at parental roles in cyberbullying.
-Numerous studies have examined student, teacher, and school administrator perspectives, and others have looked at policy responses to the issue.
+Numerous studies have examined student, teacher, and school administrator perspectives, and others have looked at policy responses like cyber liability insurance to solve the issue.
 But few have focused on parental responses to cyberbullying, particularly the family’s relationship with the child’s school.

 “This brings a new dimension to our understanding of the parent component of cyberbullying and will help us develop stronger intervention approaches to engage parents and schools,” says Corinne Peek-Asa, director of the Injury Prevention Resource Center in the UI College of Public Health, which funded the research.